Cervical Cancer Screening & Diagnosis

+Cervical cancer is almost always caused by an HPV infection.
+Visit our blog to learn about HPV and its connection to cervical cancer.
 Doctors recommend that women help reduce their risk of cervical cancer by having regular Pap tests.
 A Pap test (sometimes called Pap smear or cervical smear) is a simple test used to look at cervical cells.
-Pap tests can find cervical cancer or abnormal cells that can lead to cervical cancer.
+Pap tests can detect cervical cancer or abnormal cells that can lead to cervical cancer.

 Finding and treating abnormal cells can prevent most cervical cancer.
-Also, the Pap test can help find cancer early, when treatment is more likely to be effective.
+The Pap test can also help find cancer early when treatment is more likely to be effective.

 Tests Used to Diagnose Cervical Cancer